Topologically semisimple and topologically perfect topological rings: Introduction

 On the other hand, if $\sB$ is a cocomplete abelian category with a projective generator $P$ such that the category $\sB_\proj$ is \emph{topologically} agreeable, and $\R=\Hom_{\sB_\proj}(P,P)^\rop$ is the topological ring of endomorphisms of the object $P$, then the category $\sB$ is equivalent to $\R\contra$.
 This equivalence can be constructed by applying the result of Theorem~\ref{generalized-tilting}(c) to the additive category $\sA=\sB_\proj$ and the object $M=P$.
 Indeed, one has $\Add(P)=\sB_\proj\subset\sB$, so it remains to take into account the uniqueness assertion in Theorem~\ref{generalized-tilting}(a). \end{ex}

 \Section{Countable Topologies and Countably Generated Modules} Let $R$ be an associative ring.
-A right $R$\+module $N$ is said to be \emph{coperfect} if every descending chain of cyclic $R$\+submodules in $N$ terminates.
-Equivalently, this means that every descending chain of finitely generated $R$\+submodules in $N$ terminates~\cite[Theorem~2]{Bj}.
+A right $R$\+module $N$ is said to be \emph{coperfect} if every descending chain of cyclic $R$\+submodules in $N$ terminates, or equivalently if every descending chain of finitely generated $R$\+submodules in $N$ terminates~\cite[Theorem~2]{Bj}.
 Clearly, any submodule and any quotient module of a coperfect module is coperfect.
 The class of coperfect right $R$\+modules is also closed under direct limits.

 A right $R$\+module $N$ is said to be \emph{$\Sigma$\+coperfect} if the right $R$\+module $N^{(\omega)}=\bigoplus_{n=0}^\infty N$ is coperfect, or equivalently, the right $R$\+module $N^n$ is coperfect for every $n\ge1$.
 Clearly, if an $R$\+module $N$ is $\Sigma$\+coperfect, then the $R$\+module $N^{(X)}$ is $\Sigma$\+coperfect for any set~$X$.